lee-dohm/code-smells/FIT2101/deployment-and-postdeployment/README.md

     * Google Play for general Android apps
     * third party stores such as Samsung App Store or Amazon App

+* Usability and non-functional rquirement considerations (e.g. usability) like for larger screens.

 * The app must be **packaged for delivery** and is then submitted to the store
   * The store **reviews** the app:
     * compliance with the provider’s UI guidelines